CoryLR/user-routine/README.md

       * Use hash navigation
       * `'nav #id'` or `'nav #/some/hash/routing/path'`
     * `value`
-      * Check the value attribute of an element
+      * Check the value attribute of a specific element
       * `'value input.required'` or `'value input.name Test User 1'`
     * `wait`
       * Wait for some time